tosborne1215/PrometheanHW/README.md

 ## Tests

 Developing all of these tests will be a pain so my goal will be to create a 'master' TestCase that can be inheritted and it will include setUp and tearDown functions that will build very large tests and each inherrited class can point to a specific root position.
 This reduces the amount of time I will spend creating tests.
 The other issue I will encounter in my tests is finding suitable regular expressions.
 I think I am going to use a lorem ipsum generator to create large amounts of data to work with.
 I may also look for some sort of existing data that I can use.
 I can include a list of keywords that I want to count and randomly place them in the text.

+I'm using Faker to generate large amounts of data.
+The reason I decided to use this is due to the fact that I can generate random sentences with the ability to add my own words.
+It also allows me to specify a seed allowing me to generate the data the same way every time and control the occurences I am searching for.

 - Simple Test
 - High Recursion Depth